Mass maintenance tools :-)

 In the thread you referred to, Jim, Volker made another good mass maintenance suggestion:

 The other really useful feature would be to be able to disable entries in the alias list without having to remove them, like it is possible with rules.[/quote]

-#4 Updated by Hollander Hollander almost 3 years ago
+#4 Updated by Hollander Hollander about 3 years ago

 Give my damaged brain some time, and it comes back to me (in the shower, this morning :D).

 Anyway, the problem I found to bite me with interface groups is: you want to set certain rules on the interface address.
 But when setting up the rule in the tab for the interface group (for example the VLAN group, containing 40 VLAN's), you can not do anything useful in Destination - Type field; there's 40 individual VLAN addresses there, but no setting 'individual VLAN address for the respective VLAN' (I hope you understand me :-)).

 So perhaps you could trick around by creating an alias, but that will very quickly become messy (VLAN10 can go to VLAN 20 but nog to 30, 40 can go to etc etc etc): that's a lot of aliases.